capac/short-term-rents-in-london/README.md

-# Project on short term rentals in London, UK
+# Project on short term rentals in London UK

 ## Summary